GabSouzaDev/gabsouzadev/README.md

 ## EN:

 My name is Gabriel Souza, I'm Brazilian and I'm 24 Years Old and I am addicted to technology.
-I am currently taking a course in Systems Analysis and Development with a focus on frontend and, in the future, I intend to master the backend and become a fullstack professional.
+I'm graduated as a Systems Analyst and Developer with a focus on frontend and, in the future, I intend to master the backend and become a fullstack professional.
 I am fascinated by everything that involves programming, from creating amazing websites to hacking NASA.
 Just kidding, I would never do that.
 Or would I?
 Well, what matters is that I love what I do and I am always looking to improve and learn new things. 🚀

 ## BR:

 Olá, me chamo Gabriel, sou Brasileiro, tenho 24 anos e sou um viciado em tecnologia.
-Atualmente estou fazendo um curso de Análise e Desenvolvimento de Sistemas com foco no frontend e, futuramente pretendo dominar o backend e me tornar um profissional fullstack.
+Graduado em Análise e Desenvolvimento de Sistemas com foco no frontend e mobile e, futuramente pretendo dominar o backend e me tornar um profissional fullstack.
 Sou fascinado por tudo que envolve programação, desde criar sites incríveis até hackear a NASA.
 Brincadeira, eu nunca faria isso.
 Ou faria?
 Bom, o que importa é que eu amo o que faço e estou sempre buscando me aperfeiçoar e aprender coisas novas. 🚀

 ## **Connect with me**